Edwin Frederick O'Brien: Auxiliary Bishop of New York

 During this time, O’Brien continued to serve as rector of St. Joseph's Seminary.
-While serving in that capacity, he ordained (with special permission from the Vatican) Rev. Eugene Hamilton, a 24-year old seminarian who was suffering from terminal cancer.
-Cardinal O'Connor, then archbishop of New York, had successfully petitioned the Vatican for Hamilton's early ordination, which O'Brien officiated only hours before Hamilton died.
+While serving there, he ordained (with Vatican permission) Reverend Eugene Hamilton, a 24-year old seminarian who was suffering from terminal cancer.
+O'Connor had petitioned the Vatican for Hamilton's early ordination, which O'Brien officiated a few hours before Hamilton died.

-Archbishop for the Military Services
+Archbishop for the Military Services, USA

 On April 7, 1997, John Paul II appointed O'Brien as coadjutor archbishop for the Archdiocese of the Military Services, USA.
 He succeeded Archbishop Joseph Dimino when he retired on August 12, 1997.

-During his 10 years as archbishop of the Military Services, O'Brien divided his time between visiting American troops and working with the Pontifical North American College.
-In 1993, he initiated the cause of canonization for Emil Kapaun, a US Army chaplain killed during the Korean War.
+During his ten years as archbishop, O'Brien divided his time between visiting American troops and working with the Pontifical North American College.
+In 1993, he initiated the cause of canonization for Reverend Emil Kapaun, a US Army chaplain killed while in North Korean captivity during the Korean War.

-From September 2005 to June 2006, O'Brien served in the additional role of the Vatican's coordinator for the Papal Visitation of Seminaries and Houses of Priestly Formation.
-He expressed his personal opposition to admitting gay men to seminaries, a position he said was "based on 12 years' experience as rector of two U.S. seminaries".
+From September 2005 to June 2006, O'Brien also served as the Vatican's coordinator for the papal visitation of seminaries and houses of priestly formation.
 His report also called for a stronger focus on moral theology, increased oversight of seminarians, and greater involvement of diocesan bishops in the formation process.
 He was recognized as being "instrumental in Catholic seminary reform in the wake of clergy sex abuse disclosures."

 In 2006, O'Brien noted that declining public support for the Iraq War was leading to a decrease in morale among the troops, adding, "The news only shows cars being blown up, but the soldiers see hospitals being built and schools opening."
 By 2007, he believed that the status of US operations in Iraq "compels an assessment of our current circumstances and the continuing obligation of the Church to provide a moral framework for public discussion."
 O'Brien refused to "question the moral integrity of our military personnel," but added, "[O]ur nation must honestly assess what is achievable in Iraq using the traditional just war principles of 'probability of success' ...
-Our troops should remain in Iraq only as long as their presence contributes to a responsible transition."

-O'Brien opposed the National Defense Authorization Act of 2007, saying it "would seek to impose a legislative mandate for military chaplains without considering the religious needs of all military members ... [and] may well result in less public prayer and marginalization of military chaplains."
+Our troops should remain in Iraq only as long as their presence contributes to a responsible transition."O'Brien opposed the National Defense Authorization Act of 2007.
+He said that it "would seek to impose a legislative mandate for military chaplains without considering the religious needs of all military members ... [and] may well result in less public prayer and marginalization of military chaplains."
 He was appointed a member of the Congregation for Catholic Education in the Roman Curia in May 2007.